Updated: September 17, 2024

 Records of the battle between the two kings vary from culture to culture, but the most commonly accepted version is as follows.

 Before the brothers raised their arms against one another, the Lady they both loved tried to call for a truce.
 She told both brothers that the best solution is for them to divide the duties.
 Half of a year would belong to the Oak King, and the other to the Holly King.
 However, the two brothers were far too discordant to agree to anything.
-And thus, during a particularly hot and bright day, the Oak King and the Holly King drew their swords and fought.
+Thus, the Oak King and the Holly King drew their swords and fought.
+On that day there was an equal amount of day and light.

 The battle ended with the Holly King striking a mortal blow to the Oak King, with the lord of light and warmth falling in blood.
 Instantly, the Holly King regretted slaying his brother, and the Lady took the body away.
 ‘Now you must rule,’ she said, ‘the whole of the land is yours.’